Cronexas/access_control_wrapper/README.md

 The project is split into multiple parts:
 <p align="right">(<a href="#top">back to top</a>)</p>

+#### Create readme.md:
+Main tasks in this part:
+*Add template for readme.md
+*Add project information to readme.md

+#### Rework wrapper_structure and add additonal structures:
+Main tasks in this part:
+*Create structure of wrapper and its units
+*Create a structure for the units

 #### Implementation of TL-UL Interface for CPU:
 Main tasks in this part: